Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 The use of AI by an untrained person will create an illusion of expertise in themselves.
 Such a person will neither learn nor critically evaluate the results of their interactions with AI or the information they receive.
 Among programmers, there are jokes about coding by copy-pasting from StackOverflow.
 Imagine that problem magnified a hundredfold and spread across every profession.

-As a result, people with access to good education and culture that encourages self-education will become more successful.
+As a result, people with access to good education and a culture that encourages self-education will become more successful.
 People without access to such benefits (the majority, unfortunately) will become less successful.

 ## Summary